However, downloading these photos can be somewhat confusing. Especially if you don’t want to download them one by one.

 4. Download All Your Photos From Disney’s PhotoPass

-Once you’re happy that you’ve selected all the visible media, and all the photos on your Disney PhotoPass you can go ahead and click the large blue download button.
+Once you’re happy that you’ve selected all the visible media, and all the photos on your Disney PhotoPass you can go ahead and click the large blue download button in the bar at the top of the page.

 5. Unzip The Folders